telus/tds-core/guide/getting-started/designers.md

 # Releases

 The TELUS Design System team often makes improvements to the TDS component library and Master Sketch file.
 We track all release updates in our version page in the Master Sketch file and [change log on Github](https://github.com/telusdigital/tds/releases), so check back frequently for updates to the system.

+# Support

+Please take the time to join our [#TDS-Guild Slack channel](https://telusdigital.slack.com/messages/C2WK9TP5F).
+It's the perfect place for general discussions, announcements, and design questions related to TDS.
+For further help please see our [Support Page](/contact.html)